tdislay/hibooks/README.md

 ## Environment

-I dockerized my services and my applications for development in the same environment as they would be in production.
-It's considered a good practice as environment issues (e.g. glibc version) will be catched during development / testing.
+Dockerizing services and applications in development is a good practice as it allows us to use an environment identical to the one in production, independently of the developer's environment (OS, installed libraries or binaries).
+Thus it mitigates some issues by catching them early on during development and testing.

 ## Authentication